madfxr/WhoisXBot/README.md

 whois - Client for the whois directory service
 ```

-- Enjoy!

 ## Notes
-- WhoisXBot is still tried on CentOS 7 x86_64 only
+- WhoisXBot is still tried on CentOS 7 x86_64 only.
-- If you are using another operating system, feel free to make changes to an existing PHP source code
+- If you are using another operating system, feel free to make changes to an existing PHP source code.